saecki/ts3musicbot-git/README.md

 - **Create a playlist named myplaylist:**

-  > !playlist create: myplaylist
+  > playlist create: myplaylist

 - **Add a song to the playlist myplaylist:**

   > !playlist add: https://www.youtube.com/watch?v=psuRGfAaju4 to: myplaylist

 - **Queue the playlist myplaylist:**